Steven Cakebread Sells 2,000 Shares of Bill.com Holdings, Inc. (NYSE:BILL) Stock

 - On Thursday, February 18th, Steven Cakebread sold 2,000 shares of Bill.com stock.
 The stock was sold at an average price of $176.26, for a total value of $352,520.00.

-Bill.com (NYSE:BILL) last announced its earnings results on Wednesday, February 3rd.
-The company reported ($0.03) EPS for the quarter, beating analysts’ consensus estimates of ($0.08) by $0.05.
-The firm had revenue of $54.05 million for the quarter, compared to analysts’ expectations of $46.94 million.
+Bill.com (NYSE:BILL) last issued its quarterly earnings data on Wednesday, February 3rd.
+The company reported ($0.03) EPS for the quarter, topping analysts’ consensus estimates of ($0.08) by $0.05.
 Bill.com had a negative return on equity of 6.84% and a negative net margin of 22.74%.
-As a group, equities analysts anticipate that Bill.com Holdings, Inc. will post -0.8 EPS for the current year.
+The firm had revenue of $54.05 million during the quarter, compared to analyst estimates of $46.94 million.
+Sell-side analysts predict that Bill.com Holdings, Inc. will post -0.8 earnings per share for the current fiscal year.

-Several hedge funds have recently bought and sold shares of the company.
-Synovus Financial Corp boosted its holdings in shares of Bill.com by 3.4% during the fourth quarter.
-Synovus Financial Corp now owns 2,593 shares of the company’s stock worth $354,000 after purchasing an additional 85 shares during the last quarter.
-Dimensional Fund Advisors LP boosted its holdings in shares of Bill.com by 1.9% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 8,985 shares of the company’s stock worth $1,226,000 after purchasing an additional 165 shares during the last quarter.
-Trustcore Financial Services LLC boosted its holdings in shares of Bill.com by 7.6% during the fourth quarter.
-Trustcore Financial Services LLC now owns 2,351 shares of the company’s stock worth $321,000 after purchasing an additional 166 shares during the last quarter.
-Harel Insurance Investments & Financial Services Ltd. boosted its holdings in shares of Bill.com by 10.5% during the fourth quarter.
-Harel Insurance Investments & Financial Services Ltd. now owns 2,049 shares of the company’s stock worth $280,000 after purchasing an additional 194 shares during the last quarter.
-Finally, Vestmark Advisory Solutions Inc. boosted its holdings in shares of Bill.com by 5.0% during the fourth quarter.
-Vestmark Advisory Solutions Inc. now owns 4,280 shares of the company’s stock worth $584,000 after purchasing an additional 204 shares during the last quarter.
+A number of institutional investors have recently made changes to their positions in the stock.
+American International Group Inc. lifted its stake in Bill.com by 224.1% during the 3rd quarter.
+American International Group Inc. now owns 1,426 shares of the company’s stock valued at $143,000 after acquiring an additional 986 shares in the last quarter.
+Aperio Group LLC lifted its position in shares of Bill.com by 59.5% during the third quarter.
+Aperio Group LLC now owns 5,613 shares of the company’s stock valued at $563,000 after purchasing an additional 2,093 shares in the last quarter.
+LPL Financial LLC bought a new position in shares of Bill.com during the third quarter valued at about $310,000.
+Acadian Asset Management LLC purchased a new position in Bill.com during the third quarter worth about $41,000.
+Finally, SG Americas Securities LLC bought a new stake in Bill.com in the 3rd quarter worth about $206,000.
 Institutional investors and hedge funds own 87.32% of the company’s stock.

-BILL has been the subject of a number of analyst reports.
-Canaccord Genuity increased their target price on Bill.com from $105.00 to $150.00 and gave the stock a “hold” rating in a research note on Friday, February 5th.
-They noted that the move was a valuation call.
-Needham & Company LLC increased their target price on Bill.com from $120.00 to $170.00 and gave the stock a “buy” rating in a research note on Friday, February 5th.
-Susquehanna began coverage on Bill.com in a report on Monday, March 22nd.
-They issued a “neutral” rating and a $160.00 price target on the stock.
-Oppenheimer upped their price target on Bill.com from $150.00 to $175.00 and gave the stock an “outperform” rating in a report on Friday, February 5th.
-Finally, Zacks Investment Research cut Bill.com from a “hold” rating to a “sell” rating in a report on Tuesday, January 5th.
-One investment analyst has rated the stock with a sell rating, five have issued a hold rating and eight have issued a buy rating to the company’s stock.
-Bill.com has an average rating of “Buy” and an average target price of $136.87.
+Several equities research analysts have recently weighed in on BILL shares.
+Jefferies Financial Group increased their price objective on shares of Bill.com from $135.00 to $155.00 and gave the stock a “hold” rating in a research report on Friday, February 5th.
+KeyCorp increased their price target on Bill.com from $125.00 to $150.00 and gave the stock an “overweight” rating in a report on Tuesday, February 2nd.
+Wolfe Research began coverage on shares of Bill.com in a research note on Friday, December 4th.
+They issued an “outperform” rating and a $170.00 price objective for the company.
+Zacks Investment Research lowered shares of Bill.com from a “hold” rating to a “sell” rating in a research note on Tuesday, January 5th.
+Finally, Susquehanna Bancshares assumed coverage on shares of Bill.com in a report on Tuesday, March 16th.
+They issued a “neutral” rating and a $160.00 price target for the company.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and eight have given a buy rating to the stock.
+Bill.com presently has an average rating of “Buy” and a consensus price target of $136.87.

 Bill.com Holdings, Inc provides cloud-based software that digitizes and automates back-office financial operations for small and midsize businesses worldwide.
 It offers artificial-intelligence (AI)-enabled financial software platform.
 The company provides software-as-a-service, cloud-based payments products, which allow users to automate accounts payable and accounts receivable transactions, as well as enable users to connect with their suppliers and/or customers to do business, manage cash flows, and enhance office efficiency.